The coarse Baum-Connes conjecture for certain relative expanders: The coarse Baum--Connes conjecture

-In the case when $X$ is a countable metric space, we can choose a specific ample $X$-module as follows.
-Let $H_0$ be any separable infinite-dimensional Hilbert space.
-Consider the Hilbert space $\ell^2(X)\otimes H_0$.
-For each $f \in C_0(X)$, we define a bounded linear map on $\ell^2(X)\otimes H_0$ by linearly extending the map
+In the case where $Z$ is a countable discrete metric space, we can choose a specific ample $Z$-module as follows.
+Let $H_0$ be a separable infinite-dimensional Hilbert space.
+Then the Hilbert space $\ell^2(Z)\otimes H_0$ is an ample $Z$-module via the representation given by the formula